denten-books/plain-text/1-metaphor.md

 other.
 All habituated metaphors like "grasping" and "pedigree" lose a measure of their symbolic connotation with time.
 But unlike "pedigree," the metaphorical nature of "grasping ideas" is at least available for casual interpretation.
-One may reflect upon it with little effort: a bath time thought.
+One may reflect upon it with little effort.
 The underlying metaphor THE MIND IS LIKE A HAND generates other meaningful phrases like "you have to *let go* of this idea."
 The crane's foot in the English "pedigree" has stopped generating new metaphors.
-The conventional notion of dead metaphors does not appropriately differentiate between the two cases of metaphor dysfunction [@lakoff_death_1987;
-@muller_metaphors_2008].
-The metaphor sometimes "dies" but continues to connect two disparate domains, is the case with grasping ideas.
+The conventional notion of dead metaphors does not appropriately differentiate between the two cases of metaphor dysfunction [@lakoff_death_1987; @muller_metaphors_2008].
+The metaphor sometimes "dies" but continues to connect two disparate domains, as is the case with grasping ideas.
 At other times, the metaphor dies in the sense of one domain becoming no longer accessible to its user, as is the case with pedigree.

 Furthermore, I might add that a wholly unmotivated metaphor does not live at all.
 Thus the Mad Hatter poses his famous nonsensical riddle in Lewis